2023 California wildfires

+According to statistics published by the California Department of Forestry and Fire Protection (Cal Fire), a total of 7,386 wildfires burned a total of 332822 acre in the U.S. state of California in 2023.
+This was below the state's five-year average of 1722059 acre burned during the same period.
+The 2023 fire season followed the 2022 season, during which the number of fires and the resulting burned acreage were both below average.
+Four fatalities were reported during the 2023 fire season.

+Background

+The timing of "fire season" in California is variable, depending on the amount of prior winter and spring precipitation, the frequency and severity of weather such as heat waves and wind events, and moisture content in vegetation.
+Northern California typically sees wildfire activity between late spring and early fall, peaking in the summer with hotter and drier conditions.
+Occasional cold frontal passages can bring wind and lightning.
+The timing of fire season in Southern California is similar, peaking between late spring and fall.
+The severity and duration of peak activity in either part of the state is modulated in part by weather events: downslope/offshore wind events can lead to critical fire weather, while onshore flow and Pacific weather systems can bring conditions that hamper wildfire growth.

 Season outlook

-Climatic conditions
+Climate

-California saw a series of powerful atmospheric rivers in the first weeks of January, which much improved drought conditions in the state and boosted the snowpack in the Sierra Nevada to more than 200% of average for the date and near-normal for peak snowpack (usually achieved around April 1).
-Some researchers have noted that the resulting vegetation growth could prove dangerous if dry and warm conditions return during spring and summer, obviating the gains from early storms, but in general, according to the California Department of Forestry and Fire Protection (Cal Fire), increased precipitation reduces the risk of a worse wildfire season.
+California saw a series of powerful atmospheric rivers between December 2022 and March 2023, which much improved drought conditions in the state and boosted the snowpack in the Sierra Nevada to more than 200% of average for the date.
+Some researchers noted that the resulting vegetation growth could prove dangerous if dry and warm conditions return during spring and summer, obviating the gains from early storms, but in general, according to the California Department of Forestry and Fire Protection (Cal Fire), increased precipitation reduces the risk of a worse wildfire season.

-In the meantime, Cal Fire predicts that "critically dry fuel moisture alignments are not likely to be reached for any great length of time or over a larger area" between January and April 2023.
+Cal Fire predicted that "critically dry fuel moisture alignments are not likely to be reached for any great length of time or over a larger area" between March and June 2023.
 Critical fuel moisture refers to the point at which fuel characteristics—like vegetation mortality or dryness—are favorable for large fire growth.
-Seasonal forecasts are inconclusive regarding continued high levels of precipitation in the state as a rare third annual La Niña gives way to neutral or perhaps El Niño conditions.